El Arish, Stanthorpe: Gardens

 The open park and woodland to the south of the house at El Arish was identified in a recent study of the garden as an areas which "provided the visual setting for the buildings and garden areas while buffering the site from encroachment".
 In this area found to the south of the house was an orchard containing fruit and nut trees, a large lawn and a pine grove which obscured the tennis court and boundary fences from the house and the rest of the garden.
 The service compartments of the garden included the kitchen garden adjacent to the south of the house and the area around the caretakers' cottage on the southern boundary.

-The garden is almost entirely composed of exotic species.
-Three major specimen trees are found along the Greenup Street boundary, include a Lebanon cedar (Cedrus libani), several Walnut trees (Juglans regia) and a grafted Williams pear tree (Pyrus communis).
-Several hedges were planted, the most noticeable along Greenup Street a Cypress (X Cupressocyparis leylandii), and several smaller sections scattered throughout the garden Pink may (Crateagus laevigata), Yellow jasmine (Jasminum fruticans) and Pink may bush (Spiraea x bumalda).
-Some of the other, more notable plantings from the Chauvel era include the Century plants (Agave americana), Black bamboo grove (Bambusa nigra); the grafted English hawthorn (Crateagus monogyna); Red pyracantha (Pyracantha rogersiaria) and Orange pyracantha (Pyracantha angustitolia); English lavender (Lavandula augustifolia); many rose species including the Dorothy Perkins rose, Gallipoli or Rock rose, Red letter rose and Polsen Bedda rose; Banksia rose; Black boy rose; Mermaid rose; as well as a proliferation of Wisteria (Wisteria floribunda), Isabella grape vines (Vitis vinifera); honey suckles, a large number of flowering annuals including Hollyhock, Wallflower, Cosmos, Dahlia, Delphinium, Foxglove, Baby's breath, Jonquil, Alyssum, Stock, Forget-me-not and Zinnia.
-The many other notable trees include Japanese maple (Acer palmatum); Flowering dogwood (Cornus Florida); Flowering plum (Prunus x blirelana); English elm (Ulmus procera); English oak (Quercus robur), Deodar cedar (Cedrus deodara) and Crepe myrtle (Lagerstroemia indica).

 The garden at El Arish has survived in a form retaining many of the characteristics of the early garden; the zoning system is still evident with surviving plantings and layout.
 Though the garden has diminished in size with the sub-division of the land, the formal garden remains largely intact as do large sections of the informal stroll garden and smaller sections of that section used as a service garden.
 Most of open park and woodland to the south of the house and the tennis court beyond this have been sub-divided from the garden.

+Species

+The garden is almost entirely composed of exotic species.
+Three major specimen trees are found along the Greenup Street boundary, include a Lebanon cedar (Cedrus libani), several walnut trees (Juglans regia) and a grafted Williams pear tree (Pyrus communis).
+Several hedges were planted, the most noticeable along Greenup Street; cypress (× Cupressocyparis leylandii), and several smaller sections scattered throughout the garden; woodland hawthorn (Crataegus laevigata), yellow jasmine (Jasminum fruticans) and pink may bush (Spiraea × bumalda).
+Some of the other, more notable plantings from the Chauvel era include the century plants (Agave americana), black bamboo grove (Bambusa nigra); the grafted English hawthorn (Crataegus monogyna); red pyracantha (Pyracantha rogersiana) and orange pyracantha (Pyracantha angustifolia); English lavender (Lavandula augustifolia); many roses including the Dorothy Perkins rose, Gallipoli or rock rose, red letter rose and Polsen Bedda rose; Banksia rose; black boy rose; mermaid rose; as well as a proliferation of wisteria (Wisteria floribunda), Isabella grape vines (Vitis vinifera); honeysuckles, a large number of flowering annuals including hollyhock, wallflower, cosmos, dahlia, delphinium, foxglove, baby's breath, jonquil, alyssum, stock, forget-me-not and zinnia.
+The many other notable trees include Japanese maple (Acer palmatum); flowering dogwood (Cornus florida); flowering plum (Prunus × blirelana); English elm (Ulmus procera); English oak (Quercus robur), Deodar cedar (Cedrus deodara) and crepe myrtle (Lagerstroemia indica).